e2b-dev/E2B/README.md

 ```

 ### `user` mode (only macOS supported)
+The user mode is intended for users to use together with our Devbook browser extension for terminal.

 ```sh
 devbookd -mode=user
 ```

 ### `debug` flag
-Running in debug mode will print all stdout and stderr to your console.
+Running in debug mode will print all stdout and stderr to the console.
 ```sh
 devbookd -debug
 ```